AdobeDocs/experience-manager-65.en/help/mobile/phonegap-app-details-tile.md

 One of the key features of AEM Apps is the ability to have a mobile application request new content through ContentSync, where content can be html resources, pages, video, images, text and more.
 Once a content author has updated content and then publishes that content the server makes the content update available for the mobile application to download.

-The Content Update Server URL property is the URL that must point to a publish instance; either directly or through the dispatcher or CDN.
+The Content Update Server URL property is the URL that must point to a publish instance; either directly or through the Dispatcher or CDN.
 The format of the URL is simply:

 `https://[hostname]:[port]`